Antonie Dixon

 Antonie Dixon (1968 – 4 February 2009) was a convicted New Zealand thief and murderer.
 His most notorious crimes were committed in an 11-hour spree of violence in 2003 in which he completely or partially severed the hands or arms of two women with a Samurai sword, shot a man dead with a homemade sub-machine gun and kidnapped another man.
 Dixon acquired over 150 convictions, mostly for theft and burglary; he was imprisoned at least 14 times.
 His former girlfriend Simonne Butler said he used methamphetamine from at least 2001.

 Dixon suffered horrendous abuse as a child, according to evidence given at his 2007 Appeal Court hearing.
 In prison he beat and attempted to gouge the eye of another inmate and pulled a weapon on his own lawyer.
-He died in prison in 2009.
+He took his own life in prison in 2009.

 Major violent crimes

 Dixon attacked both of his partners, Renee Gunbie and Simonne Butler, with a Samurai sword at Pipiroa on 21 January 2003.
 Before the sword broke, Gunbie's left hand was completely severed and both of Butler's arms were partially severed.
 After stealing a vehicle and travelling to Auckland, Dixon fatally shot James Te Aute in Highland Park with a burst of ten bullets from a homemade sub-machine gun.
 He then took a man hostage and engaged in a standoff with the police.
 Eleven hours after he started, Dixon surrendered to the New Zealand Police.
 He used methamphetamine throughout the episode.
 Renee Gunbie lost her left hand; Simonne Butler's arms were both reattached.